cchitsiang/awesome-stars/topics.md

 ## macos

+- [trycua/cua](https://github.com/trycua/cua) - Create and run high-performance macOS and Linux VMs on Apple Silicon, with built-in support for AI agents.
 - [xbmc/xbmc](https://github.com/xbmc/xbmc) - Kodi is an award-winning free and open source home theater/media center software and entertainment hub for digital media.
 With its beautiful interface and powerful skinning engine, it's available for
 - [fluttercandies/flutter_wechat_assets_picker](https://github.com/fluttercandies/flutter_wechat_assets_picker) - An image picker (also with video and audio) for Flutter projects based on the WeChat's UI.
 - [Tencent/wcdb](https://github.com/Tencent/wcdb) - WCDB is a cross-platform database framework developed by WeChat.